Pin classes II: Small pin classes: Introduction

-Oscillations are one type of \emph{pin permutation} (for full definitions, see Section~\ref{sec-preliminaries}), which were originally introduced by Brignall, Huczynska and Vatter~\cite{brignall:decomposing-sim:} as a tool in a Ramsey-theoretic study of simple permutations.
-Since then, they have been studied from a number of viewpoints: Bassino, Bouvel, Pierrot and Rossin~\cite{bassino:a-polynomial-al:b} describe an efficient decision procedure to determine whether a given permutation class contains arbitrarily long pin permutations, while Bassino, Bouvel and Rossin~\cite{bassino:enumeration-of-:} showed that the permutation class formed of all pin permutations and their subpermutations has a rational generating function.
-More recently, Brignall and Vatter~\cite{bv:wqo-uncountable:} used pin permutations to construct uncountably many well-quasi-ordered permutation classes with distinct enumerations, thereby disproving a conjecture of Vatter's from 2015 (see~\cite{vatter:survey}).
-Finally, Chudnovsky, Kim, Oum and Seymour~\cite{chudnovsky:unavoidable-induced:} use the term \emph{chain} to describe an analogous object in the study of hereditary classes of graphs.
+Oscillations are one type of \emph{pin permutation} (for full definitions, see Section~\ref{sec-preliminaries}), which were originally introduced by~\citet*{brignall:decomposing-sim:} as a tool in a Ramsey-theoretic study of simple permutations.
+Since then, they have been studied from a number of viewpoints:~\citet*{bassino:a-polynomial-al:b} describe an efficient decision procedure to determine whether a given permutation class contains arbitrarily long pin permutations, while~\citet*{bassino:enumeration-of-:} showed that the permutation class formed of all pin permutations and their subpermutations has a rational generating function.
+More recently,~\cite{bv:wqo-uncountable:} used pin permutations to construct uncountably many well-quasi-ordered permutation classes with distinct enumerations, thereby disproving a conjecture of~\cite{vatter:survey}.
+Finally,~\citet*{chudnovsky:unavoidable-induced:} use the term \emph{chain} to describe an analogous object in the study of hereditary classes of graphs.

 Given an (infinite) pin permutation, the \emph{pin class} is formed by taking all finite subpermutations that are contained in it.
-In the previous paper~\cite{jarvis:pin-classes-i}, it was shown (among other results) that pin classes always have growth rates.
+In the previous paper by~\cite{jarvis:pin-classes-i}, it was shown (among other results) that pin classes always have growth rates.
 In this paper, we consider the pin classes with smallest growth rate, and establish a phase transition at growth rate $\mu \approx 3.28277$, the largest real zero of $z^5-4z^4+3z^3-2z^2-z+2$.
 Specifically:

-\textbf{Theorem~\ref{thm-at-mu}} \emph{There are uncountably many pin classes $\C$ with growth rate equal to $\mu$.}
+\paragraph{Theorem~\ref{thm-at-mu}} \emph{There are uncountably many pin classes $\C$ with growth rate equal to $\mu$.}

-\textbf{Theorem~\ref{thm-classification}} \emph{Any pin class $\C$ for which $\gr(\C)<\mu$ is defined by a pin permutation whose structure is ultimately periodic, and has growth rate equal either to $\kappa$ or to $\nu_{\ell}$ for some $\ell \geq 1$, defined to be the largest real zero of }
+\paragraph{Theorem~\ref{thm-classification}} \emph{Any pin class $\C$ for which $\gr(\C)<\mu$ is defined by a pin permutation whose structure is ultimately periodic, and has growth rate equal either to $\kappa$ or to $\nu_{\ell}$ for some $\ell \geq 1$, defined to be the largest real zero of }